 We have identified a feedback between the marine nutrient inventory and sedimentation of organic matter.
-The mechanism emerges from the fact that marine biological productivity in the long run is limited by the riverine input of nutrients into the ocean.

-Our results indicate that this nutrient-sediment feedback might be important for glacial-interglacial changes in global carbon cycling.
+This mechanism emerges from the fact that marine biological productivity in the long run is limited by the riverine input of nutrients into the ocean.
+Our results indicate that this nutrientsediment feedback might be important for glacial-interglacial changes in global carbon cycling.
 For instance, invigorated ocean circulation promotes export production and excess sediment burial of organic matter.
-The implications for the combined ocean-atmosphere carbon cycle are similar to those of a postulated early deglacial restoration of the terrestrial biosphere (Broecker et al., 20 2001).
+The implications for the combined ocean-atmosphere carbon cycle are similar to those of a postulated early deglacial restoration of the terrestrial biosphere (Broecker et al., 2001).

-In this study, we have analyzed the time-dependent response of atmospheric CO2 and its isotopic signatures only to the specific mechanisms of deep ocean ventilation changes and biological pump reorganizations.
-To improve the process-related understanding of the CO2, $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$ records over the last deglaciation further mechanisms such as sea surface temperature changes, coral reef growth, changes in the carbon stock on land and the spatio-temporal details of the various regional oceanic reorganizations should be considered in coupled three-dimensional global carbon cycle models.
-Simultaneous model-data comparison on the basis of multiple wisely chosen proxy records seems the be a promising approach towards a better understanding of the dynamical interplay between the multiple factors driving glacial-interglacial CO_2 fluctuations.
+In this study, we have analyzed the time-dependent response in atmospheric CO2 and its isotopic signatures only to the specific mechanisms of deep ocean ventilation changes and biological pump reorganizations.
+To improve the process-related understanding of the CO2, $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$ records over the last deglaciation, further mechanisms such as sea surface temperature changes, coral reef growth, changes in the carbon stock on land and the spatiotemporal details of the various regional oceanic reorganizations should be considered in coupled 3-D global carbon cycle models.
+Simultaneous model-data comparison on the basis of multiple proxy records wisely chosen seems to be a promising approach towards a better understanding of the dynamical interplay between the multiple factors driving glacial-interglacial CO2 fluctuations.
 A particular challenge is to identify and simulate the physical mechanisms responsible for the changes in Southern Ocean ventilation.